-Pregnancy: Choosing a Health Professional
+Pregnancy: Choosing a Health ProfessionalSkip to the navigation

 It's important to find a doctor or midwife who can work closely with you and share in decision making.
-Your partnership with your health professional is key to getting the care that is best for you.
-And a strong partnership will help you have the pregnancy and birth experiences that you want.
+This partnership is key to getting the care that is best for you.
+And it will help you have the pregnancy and childbirth that you want.

 Options for your care

-Several types of health professionals are trained to provide medical care or support for prenatal, labor and delivery, and postpartum care.
+Several types of health professionals are trained to provide medical care or support before, during, and after the birth.
 These include:

 - Family medicine physicians who provide obstetric care.
-(You may choose to have this type of doctor continue on as the child's doctor.)
+(You may choose to have this type of doctor go on to be your child's doctor.)

 - Certified nurse-midwives.

 - Certified professional midwives.

 Choosing a doctor or midwife

-Choosing a health professional is directly related to where you want to deliver your baby.
+Choosing a doctor or midwife depends on where you want to give birth.
 Certain providers usually deliver in certain birth settings.
 Most medical doctors (MDs) deliver only at hospitals.
 If you work with a midwife, you may be able to have an out-of-hospital birth.

-Also, your choice affects the options you may have during both your pregnancy and delivery.
+And your choice affects the options you may have during both your pregnancy and the birth.
 If you work with a midwife, you may have more options for natural management of pain during labor.
-But you may not have the option of getting certain medicines for pain relief.
+But you may not be able to get certain medicines for pain relief.

 - Midwives usually have a more natural approach to pregnancy and childbirth.
-They may be less likely to do as many medical tests.
-And they often teach natural methods for managing pain during labor.
+They may not do as many medical tests.
+And they often teach natural ways to manage pain during labor.

-Doctors and midwives share the same goal—for you and your baby to be healthy.
-But sometimes their approaches to prenatal care and childbirth may be different.
-When you are choosing your health professional, find out if his or her philosophy and approach matches your preferences and values.
+Doctors and midwives share the same goal.
+They both want you and your baby to be healthy.
+But sometimes their approaches may be different.
+When you choose your health professional, ask questions about his or her philosophy and approach.
+Do the answers match your preferences and values?

 Some clinics and hospitals offer a group-practice approach.
-You choose a primary caregiver, but you will also see each of the other doctors or midwives at least once during your pregnancy.
-If your primary caregiver isn't available when you go into labor, you will be familiar with the doctor or midwife who attends your delivery.
+You get to choose a primary caregiver.
+But you will also see each of the other doctors or midwives at least once while you are pregnant.
+If your primary caregiver isn't available when you go into labor, you will be familiar with the doctor or midwife who delivers your baby.

 Along with a trained medical professional, you may also want to use:

 Primary Medical Reviewer Sarah Marshall, MD - Family Medicine

 Specialist Medical Reviewer Kirtly Jones, MD - Obstetrics and Gynecology

-To learn more visit Healthwise.org
+To learn more about Healthwise, visit Healthwise.org.

-© 1995-2013 Healthwise, Incorporated.
+© 1995-2016 Healthwise, Incorporated.
 Healthwise, Healthwise for every health decision, and the Healthwise logo are trademarks of Healthwise, Incorporated.